eggsyntax/cljs-mathbox/README.md

             [cljs.core.async :refer [<! timeout]])
   (:require-macros [cljs.core.async.macros :refer [go]]))

 ;; Create mathbox.
-Name of div should match a div in your HTML (let [m (mb/create-mathbox "shaders/snippets.glsl.html" {} "mathboxdiv")] ;; We need a moment for the creation to finish
+Name of div should match a div in your HTML (which must be ;; non-empty or the browser will optimize it out; just a &nbsp; will do fine.
+(let [m (mb/create-mathbox "shaders/snippets.glsl.html" {} "mathboxdiv")]
+  ;; We need a moment for the creation to finish
   (go (<! (timeout 200))